pachyderm/docs/content/latest/reference/pachctl/pachctl_license_add-cluster.md

----
-# metadata #
-title:  pachctl license add-cluster
+## pachctl license add-cluster

-description: "Register a new cluster with the license server."
+Register a new cluster with the license server.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - license
-cliGlossary:  l
----

 ### Synopsis